-Scottish Ministers and all those within the wider Scottish Administration are committed to high quality, continually improving, efficient public services that are responsive to local people's needs.
-To deliver on this commitment it is important that public bodies, third sector and private organisations work effectively in partnership with communities and each other
+Scottish Ministers and all those within the wider Scottish Administration are committed to high-quality, continually improving, efficient public services that are responsive to local people's needs.
+To deliver on this commitment it is important that public bodies, third sector and private organisations work effectively in partnership with communities and each other.

-This section explains the key policy developments and strategies on the delivery and reform of public services in Scotland, the relevance of public service delivery and reform to you as a Board member of a public body, and the influential role you can play in making a real change to the lives of the people of Scotland.
+This section explains the key policy developments and strategies on the delivery and reform of public services in Scotland, the relevance of public service delivery and reform to you as a board member of a public body, and the influential role you can play in making a real change to the lives of the people of Scotland.

-National Performance Framework Scottish Government Economic Strategy Christie Report

-Scottish Government's Response to the Christie Report

-Scotland's Digital Future - Delivery of Public Services

-Community Empowerment (Scotland) Act 2015
+National Performance Framework Scottish Government Economic Strategy Christie Report Scottish Government's Response to the Christie Report Scotland's Digital Future - Delivery of Public Services Community Empowerment (Scotland) Act

-- → As a Board member, you have a responsibility to ensure the effective governance and financial management of your public body within the context of public service delivery and reform for the benefit of the people of Scotland. - → Public bodies are required to demonstrate their commitment to public service delivery and reform by recognising their role in the delivery of the Programme for Government and the National Performance Framework. - → Public service reform is built on four pillars: Prevention, Performance, People and Partnership (supported by Place) which should be reflected in public bodies' corporate strategic priorities and plans. - → The Scottish Government has developed a distinct approach to support the achievement of National Outcomes and public service reform.
+- → As an advisory board member you help to ensure the effective governance and financial management of your public body within the context of public service delivery and reform for the benefit of the people of Scotland. - → Public bodies are required to demonstrate their commitment to public service delivery and reform by recognising their role in the delivery of the Programme for Government and the National Performance Framework. - → Public service reform is built on four pillars: Prevention, Performance, People and Partnership (supported by Place) - which should be reflected in public bodies' corporate strategic priorities and plans. - ➤ The Scottish Government has developed a distinct approach to support the achievement of National Outcomes and public service reform.
 It is centred around empowerment and participation: enabling people to co-design, shape and deliver public services that they use; and building on the strengths of families and communities.

 ^{} The Scotland Act 1998 created the Scottish Parliament and the Scottish Administration.
 The Scottish Administration consists of the Scottish Ministers, including the Law Officers, and the key Non-Ministerial Offices and Officeholders in Scotland.
-The Scottish Administration performs its functions on behalf of Her Majesty the Queen and its staff are civil servants.
+The Scottish Administration performs its functions on behalf of His Majesty the King and its staff are civil servants.

-Public Service Delivery
+Public Service Delivery and Reform

-In your role as a Board member of a public body in Scotland, you will be required to discharge specific duties in relation to the effective governance and financial stewardship of the body concerned.
+In your role as a board member of a public body in Scotland, you will help ensure effective governance and financial stewardship of the body concerned.
 These duties are covered in sections three to five of this guidance, the body's Framework Document and your letter of appointment.